 June 23rd, 2016

 In terms of driving change there are a couple of tools that can really help us in the improvement arena; Force-Field Analysis and the Change Equation.
-The change equation and its nshutterstock_302214422eed for a vision of the future is a great example of why the referendum campaigners from both sides find it difficult to persuade voters, as the vision of being outside the EU is so unclear.
+The change equation and its need for a vision of the future is a great example of why the referendum campaigners from both sides find it difficult to persuade voters, as the vision of being outside the EU is so unclear.

 What is it?